An Award

 Yes, United Parcel Service, Inc., more commonly known as UPS, is a parcel delivery company.
 They operate throughout the United States and internationally and use many tractor-trailers and other trucks to deliver their packages.

-Founded in 1907 in Seattle, the American Messenger Company changed its name to United Parcel Service.
-During the 1930s, UPS added air delivery services to its options and opened branches on the East Coast.
 The 1970s saw UPS expand nationwide, eventually adding international delivery services to its menu.
-Due to the large number of trucks that UPS currently uses for deliveries, UPS trucking accidents happen frequently.
-Fortunately, when they do, UPS can be held responsible for the actions of its drivers in many circumstances.
+Now, due to its massive operations and the large number of trucks that UPS currently uses for deliveries, UPS trucking accidents happen frequently.
+Fortunately, when they do, UPS can be held responsible for a UPS driver accident in many circumstances.

 How an Atlanta UPS Truck Accident Attorney Can Take Action On Your Behalf